gabrielew/next-boilerplate/README.md

 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
+- `generator`: create full new component with plop (index, styles, test and stories)
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook